awfrok/HangulNew3Beol-UIM-settings/README.md

-# uim-byeoru script for Hangul New 3 beol type layout compatible with Dvorak
+# uim-byeoru script for Hangul new 3 beol type layout compatible with Dvorak